 Tuk-tuks are everywhere and easily the best way of getting around.
 Tuk-tuks around Arugam Bay itself are LRK200, whereas to get to the nearby beaches is LRK1500 return (this includes a 2-3 hour waiting time).

 Arugam Bay is not on the train network.
 We opted for a tuk-tuk to take us there from Udawalawe NP for LRK7500 (4.5 hours).
 For a much faster ride and a little bit more money you can get a car.
 You can book either a car or a tuk-tuk from your previous accomodation.
-As you can see from our Sri Lanka Itinerary with kids, we visited Ella after Arugam Bay.
+As you can see from our Sri Lanka Itinerary with kids, we visited Ella after Arugam Bay (check out these things to do in Ella with kids).
 Miki at Elephant Road Resort organised us a tuk-tuk for LRK2000 (4 hours).
 A car would be much quicker (3 hours).
 However, do keep in mind that there are a lot of hairpin beds as you ascend to Ella.
 The open sides of a tuk-tuk may make it an easier journey for the whole family.

 Do we recommend Arugam Bay for young kids?

 Absolutely!
 Just ensure you get your accommodation right.
 Elephant Road Resort was the perfect family-friendly base for our Arugam Bay stay.
 Close enough to the main tourist drag to stock up on milk, nappies and snacks, or to pop for some fried noodles or pizza, but nicely tucked away from the bustling party scene.
 Jump in a tuk-tuk to reach nearby beaches and find your own slice of paradise.
 Bliss.